-4. The Setup Wizard will ask you to choose a Setup type in figure 2-3.
+4. In the screen above (shown in Figure 2-3), you should choose a Setup type.
 It is recommended that you select Install Client Utilities and Driver.
 Select Install Driver Only to install driver only, select Make Driver Installation Diskette(s) to make the diskette(s) as the installation driver.
-Select Install Client Utilities and Driver and click Next to continue the Installation.
-Click Back to return to the previous page, or click Cancel to end the Installation.
+After selecting, click Next to continue the Installation, and then the next screen will appear (shown in Figure 2-4).
+You may click Back to return to the previous screen, or click Cancel to end the Installation.